Spider-Man 2099: Warp Worlds

 During the events of "Infinity Wars", Gamora uses the Infinity Stones to fold the universe in half, resulting in the creation of Warp World, where characters and histories were merged.
 Spider-Man 2099 merged with Ravage 2099 to become Arachknight 2099 (who based himself on the hero Arachknight, an amalgamation of Spider-Man and Moon Knight).
 In this world, Miguel Ravage accessed primal arachnid DNA through a gene-surgery accident and fights using the "spider-beast" within.

 What The--?!

-Piguel O'Malley / Spider-Ham 15.88, a funny animal variant of Spider-Man 2099 from Earth-8311, appears in What The--?!, #26.
+Piguel O'Malley / Spider-Ham 15.88, a funny animal version of Spider-Man 2099 from Earth-8311, appears in What The--?!, #26.